DAZN is Europe’s largest digital live sports broadcaster, streaming rights from the NFL to Serie A. It has 20 million paid subscribers globally.

 The problem

-DAZN had streaming limits in place — customers could only watch on a set number of devices simultaneously.
-The business rationale was straightforward: reduce account sharing and encourage upgrades.
+DAZN had streaming limits in place: customers could only watch content on a certain number of devices simultaneously.
+The business rationale was straightforward: reducing account sharing would encourage upgrades.
 But the way it was being communicated wasn't working.

-When customers hit the limit, they were met with something that felt like an error message — abrupt, unexplained, and with no clear path forward.
+When customers hit the limit, they were met with something that felt like an error message.
+It was abrupt, unexplained, and with no clear path forward.
 They felt like they'd done something wrong, when in reality they just needed more context and a clear choice.
-The experience was eroding trust at one of the most frustrating moments a streaming customer can have: mid-watch.
+The experience was eroding trust at one of the most frustrating moments a streaming customer can have: while watching a live sporting eent.

 The hypothesis